tarwn/lessthandot-hugo/blogs/content/posts/2013-02-14-bulk-insert-data-where-the.md

 Make sure to use something other than notepad when dealing with these files and you want to look at them.
 Notepad++ or Editplus have more functionality and are many times faster than notepad.
 The nice thing about either of these is that you can see control characters.

 See how you can see the linefeeds here?
-Can&#8217;t do that in notepad
+Can't do that in notepad

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/LineFeedFile.PNG?mtime=1360855487"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/LineFeedFile.PNG?mtime=1360855487" width="421" height="223" /></a>
 </div>

-So let&#8217;s say you get a file where the row terminator is a linefeed, how would you specify that as a row terminator in BULK INSERT?
+So let's say you get a file where the row terminator is a linefeed, how would you specify that as a row terminator in BULK INSERT?

 You can try newline